-We use the term trigger as a catch all term for the activities and movements during the day that make symptoms worse.
+We use the term trigger as a catch-all term for the activities and movements during the day that makes symptoms worse.
 Trigger investigation is critical because they are the bane of feeling better.

-The term, trigger, is an event that causes causes something else to happen.
+The term, trigger, is an event that causes something else to happen.

-• You trigger the back pain when you move from sitting to standing.
+You trigger back pain when you move from sitting to standing.

 Sounds simple?
 Unfortunately, determining all of the triggers to your symptoms is as difficult as it is important.

-Why do we obsess on Triggers instead of building a huge list of physical therapy exercises?
+Why do we obsess on trigger management instead of building a huge list of physical therapy exercises?